 It’s not as easy as picking a simple keyword and getting instant traffic and attention to what you are selling.
 You have to research and discover keywords that are not only popular enough to draw plenty of people, but also profitable enough to make sales and yet not too competitive, so that you don’t have to waste too much time or money on trying to come up on top.

 There are tools to help you out!

-You can do an in-depth analysis using FOUR different premium keyword research tools, three of which analyze Amazon traffic.
-If you want the most accurate results in the least amount of time/effort spent, you need to use all of them in conjunction.
+You can do an in-depth analysis using several different premium keyword research tools, many of which analyze Amazon traffic.
+If you want the most accurate results in the least amount of time/effort spent, you may need to use all of them in conjunction.

 So it’s a bit of a Catch-22.
 You can’t rank until you sell, and you can’t sell until you rank.
 That’s Amazon.
 The fewer books you sell, the further down in rank you’ll go, which is why the first three months a book goes live are so crucial because if you have a lot of no-sale days in that time, your visibility will go down day by day.

 But keywords are an absolute must if you’re going to gain any traction.
 You still need offsite marketing for people to make it to your page.
 As always, you need a good book to convert all that marketing energy into sales.